Campaign

 They have various specializations and are a wide ranging group that include Unarmed Combat, horsemanship, weapons, strategy/tactics, physiker, logistics, training recruits, new followers, etc. Their prototype is the large and gregarious warrior who can wrestle, ride and, when called for, drink.
 They breed some of the biggest/strongest war horses in Thur (approaching draft horse stature).

-• Order of the Bull
+• Order of the Boar

 Their stronghold is an estate to the northwest of Thur, on the ancestral lands of one of the founding members.
-It was spared in the IS seige due to being in the Northwest and that it was essentially deserted as the Bulls were all out in the field.
+It was spared in the IS seige due to being in the Northwest and that it was essentially deserted as the Boars were all out in the field.

 • Order of the Fox

 Their power is Detect Enemies for their work in remote courts.
+(See the Fox's Cape).

 • Order of the Hawk

 The Order of the Hawk has descended from the long-range hunters of the ancient nomads to the current-day scouts.
 The Hawk was considered an omen of luck in the hunt and far-sighted wisdom.
 They have spirited and fast stallions, having horseraces and skill in jumping and manuvering tests and tournaments (which few Bears show up for, but the Foxes, some Wolves and a few Ravens and Llamas will attend).
 They are, unsurprisingly, good with Hawks and using them to hunt and scout.
+They usually win the flat out races and archery at other Orders' tournaments.
+They are quick to laugh but serious on the field.

 Their power is Far Sight to help them find enemy positions and count troop strengths (and to shoot their bows).
+They also have some Speed Movement laying around!

 Their stronghold is several miles west of the city of Thur, in the foothills of the backbone mountains (this is a new home, their old home east of Thur was totally destroyed during the IS siege).